Coccidiosis in dogs is caused by tiny intestinal parasites.

-Picking up feces immediately, keeping flies/insects and rodents away (they can also spread this disease on their feet/in their bodies) and cleaning all areas thoroughly are vital.
+Picking up Fido's stools right away, keeping flies/insects and rodents at bay (they can also spread this disease on their feet/in their bodies) and cleaning all areas where your puppy or dog has eliminated thoroughly are vital.

 Coccidia organisms are very hardy, can survive for long periods in the soil, and are difficult to kill - most household cleaners aren't going to be effective.

 Cleaning at high temperatures (ie steam cleaning and sterilization with boiling water) is the best option for utensils and toys (ie bowls, chew toys etc.).
 Wash bedding on the 'HOT' cycle in your washing machine with bleach.

 For kennel areas, floors, concrete etc., washing thoroughly with a 10% ammonia solution is the best and most effective way to keep everything sanitary.
 You can also use a 1:16 solution of bleach:water.